 In that sense, the approach to cannabis as you just mentioned right now is very different.
 It’s much more holistic, it’s not targeted and I hear that from a lot of doctors also.
 They talk about cannabis is especially useful in treating the whole person.
 If you’re suffering from X, then you also are oftentimes are going to have maybe depression or insomnia.
 If the cannabis can help those things, then you’re improving quality of life is a much more holistic approach.
 I mean, looking at it the right way because Western medicine has such a — maybe you can explain what I mean here, but like single-target approach and cannabis is so different.
 Does it fit into that paradigm?

 CP: I think in some way, cannabis fits into it perfectly.
 Cannabis is not again going to cure much of anything, but it’s going to be exceptionally good at managing symptoms.
-That’s really most of the medicine we have in Western medicine of we get down to the brass tags.
+That’s really most of the medicine we have in Western medicine if we get down to the brass tacks.
 Look, cannabis is a tool for help.
-There’s no doubt about it, and it doesn’t have to be integrated into pharmacist only.
+There’s no doubt about it, and it doesn’t have to be integrated by pharmacist only.
 I’m not of the mindset where cannabis should only be available to those individuals who have a true medical need and they must come through a pharmacist.
 What I see is more of a bifurcated model where you have true medical patients.
 If you have cancer, Michael, and you’re on chemotherapy, and you’re on 14 medicines that you got from your doctor, you sure as hell want to be talking to somebody who knows what’s going on when you say, “I’m going to start taking CBD, and I’m going to start doing this, that or the other.”

 Not because cannabis is going to do this, but it could work against your chemo.
 It could inhibit the breakdown of some medicine the doctor started you want and lead to serious adverse side effects, not necessarily of the cannabis, but of the medicine you’re taking with it.
 Because we do know that cannabinoids like CBD in particular are very strenuous for the liver to get rid of, and so it can change the way that we metabolize other medicines.
 You definitely deserve access to talk to someone like me.
 That said, if you are otherwise healthy, you don’t need to see a practitioner.
 I do firmly believe you should be able to go by botanical cannabis and consume it at your leisure.
 If you want help with it, you should be allowed to go get it, but you don’t have to.